LeLoomi/VanillaRice/README.md

 # Minecraft *VanillaRice*
 This mod aims to seamlessly integrate rice  into the game while keeping it very Vanilla.
+The kickoff idea for this mod can be found [here](https://feedback.minecraft.net/hc/en-us/community/posts/360009727071-Rice).
+You have food ideas?
+[DM me!](https://twitter.com/theLeLoomi)

-Current progress (v 0.0.1):
+Current progress (v 0.1.0):
  - [x] Items
  - [x] Textures
  - [x] Food mechanics